Grading systems by country: Saskatchewan

-The University of Saskatchewan and University of Regina both use a percentage grade system, universal across faculties and departments.
+The University of Saskatchewan and University of Regina both use a percentage grade system, universal across faculties and departments."Grading Descriptions ".
+University of Regina Undergraduate Calendar.

 Mexico

 Mexican schools use a scale from 0 to 10 to measure students' scores.
 Since decimal scores are common, a scale from 0 to 100 is often used to remove the decimal point.

-In some universities, students who fail a subject have the option of taking an extraordinary test (examen extraordinario, often shortened to extra) that evaluates the contents of the entire period.
+In some universities, students who fail a subject have the option of taking an extraordinary test (examen extraordinario) that evaluates the contents of the entire period.
 Once the test is finished and the score is assessed, this score becomes the entire subject's score, thus giving failing students a chance to pass their subjects.
 Those who fail the extraordinary test have two more chances to take it; if the last test is failed, the subject is marked as failed and pending, and depending on the school, the student may fail the entire year.

 Some private schools (particularly in higher levels of education) require a 70 to pass instead of the regular 60.

 Grades are often absolute and not class-specific.
 It may be the case that the top of the class gets a final grade of 79.
 Curve-adjustment is rare.
 Grad-level students are usually expected to have grades of 80 or above to graduate.
 Students in the honor roll are usually those with an overall GPA of 90 or higher upon graduation, and some private universities will award them a "With Honors" diploma.
 Additionally, in some private universities, the pass scores are higher or lower depending from the kind of studies that are related with (for example, in some universities, in the case of Engineering, the minimum score is 7.3 and for Art, Sciences is 8.8) and lower than this score is not acceptable.